craigargh/cfg-python/course_handbook/introduction.md

 The fifth session introduces a collaboration tool called git and gets you started on planning your projects.
 The final three sessions are all dedicated to your team projects.
 You'll work in groups of two or three people to create simple applications.
 Focussing on a project is a great way to develop your programming skills.
 In the final week you'll get the opportunity to present your projects to the other teams and maybe win a prize.

 This part of the course handbook includes a basic introduction to what programming is and explains how to set up your computer ready for the first session.
-There's also a brief overview of what you'll learn in each session.
+Finally there's a brief overview of what you'll learn in each session.

 ## Why Python?